zmsy/zmsy.github.io/content/blog/bye-hugo-hello-astro/index.md

 - **Create an online presence** - For this site, I went with what I knew.
 I enumerated these explicitly in that post, but this was an easy in.
 - **Build a completely static website** - I didn't have anywhere to host a backend, nor did I want to.
 The goal was to publish this using an AWS static host ([which I understood pretty well at that point](https://zmsy.co/blog/hosting-static-site-s3-cloudfront/)).

+I'll be honest, this version was a pain.
+Familiarity with the technology behind this static site generator didn't make me productive.

 ### 2nd Iteration - Hugo